 - ⦿ History view

 MindMeister was founded in 2007 by MeisterLabs GmbH.
 In 2021, the MindMeister mind mapping program underwent a much-needed facelift to adapt to evolving user needs.
 With the new design, the company made a great tool even better.

 MindMeister is entirely web-based and can be used on any device.
 It has a clean and user-friendly interface that makes it easy to use, even for those unfamiliar with mind mapping tools.
 It should definitely be on your radar if you’re looking for top-notch mind mapping software.

 Ease of Use

 The MindMeister mind mapping software is one of the easiest to use.
 The interface is clean and user-friendly, which makes it great for beginners.
-Creating a mind map is a simple process that can be done in just a few minutes.
+Creating a mind map with this software is a simple process that can be done in just a few minutes.

 You start by giving your mind map a title and then adding the main topic in the center.
 From there, you can add as many subtopics as you want.
 You can add images, notes, diagrams, and files to your mind map to make it more informative and visually appealing.